-- > Collection of international capacity wishes: - Consult all interested applicants in order to collect international capacity wishes and needs for the annual timetable by having them fill in a survey.
+- Collection of international capacity wishes: - Consult all interested applicants in order to collect international capacity wishes and needs for the annual timetable by having them fill in a survey.
 This survey will be sent by the C-OSS to the applicants and/or published on the Corridor's website.

-The results of the survey will be one part of the inputs for the predesign of PaP offer It is important to stress that under no circumstances the Corridor can guarantee the fulfilment of all expressed capacity wishes, nor will there be any priority in allocation linked to the provision of similar capacity. - Predesign of PaP offer: - Give advice on the capacity offer, based on input received from the customers, and the experience of the C-OSS and IMs/ABs, based on previous years and the results of the Transport Market Study - Construction phase - Monitor the PaP/RC construction to ensure harmonised border crossing times, running days calendar and train parameters - Publication phase - Publish the PaP catalogue at X-11 in the Path Coordination System (PCS) - Inspect the PaP catalogue in cooperation with IMs/ABs, perform all needed corrections of errors detected by any of the involved parties until X-10.5 - Publish offer for the late path request phase (where late path offer is applicable) in PCS - Publish the RC at X-2 in PCS - > Allocation phase: annual timetable (annual timetable process) - Collect, check and review all requests for PaPs - o Create a register of the applications and keep it up-to-date
+The results of the survey will be one part of the inputs for the predesign of PaP offer.
+It is important to stress that under no circumstances the Corridor can guarantee the fulfilment of all expressed capacity wishes, nor will there be any priority in allocation linked to the provision of similar capacity.

+Predesign of PaP offer:

+Give advice on the capacity offer, based on input received from the applicants, and the experience of the C-OSS and IMs/ABs, based on previous years and the results of the Transport Market Study

+Construction phase

+Monitor the PaP/RC construction to ensure harmonised border crossing times, running days calendar and train parameters

+Publication phase